-The Alissa throw is an easy crochet blanket throw and is the perfect project to pick if you want to have a weekend crochet marathon.
-If you are ready to get started scroll on down to find one of the easiest crochet blanket throw patterns!
+The Alissa throw is an easy crochet blanket throw and is the perfect pattern to pick if you want to have a weekend crochet marathon.
+Learn how to make this simple crocheted blanket today by reading down below or purchase a pdf version here.

 This post contains affiliate links to products for your convenience.
 If you purchase via my links, I may receive a small commission at no additional cost to you.

 I can’t wait for you to make this cozy blanket!

 This easy crochet blanket pattern involves repeats along with some simple stitches to make for a fun, quick, and easy crochet throw!
 After your weekend crochetathon, you will have a comfy and pretty stylish looking throw to snuggle up in on a chilly evening!
 You’ll love it.
 Promise!

 For this particular throw, I went with a self-striping neutral yarn mostly because I fell in love with the color-way Linen Stripe from Red Hearts Soft Essentials line the last time I was shopping.
 I do love striped blankets (not the color changing), so this yarn was perfect because it meant minimal yarn ends to weave in.